dnh040197/SudokuSolver/README.md

 # SudokuSolver
-Just a simple implementation of backtracking algo visualized with PyGame
+Just a simple implementation of backtracking algo written in Python and visualized with PyGame

 Independent exe file for window: executable -> dist ->sudokuboard.exe